 Brilliant, but Lazy: Mannie.
 He's a good engineer, good enough that he can steal power and water from the Lunar Authority without them noticing, can sweet-talk a churlish AI, and sketch out a three-dimensional circuit diagram on the fly.
 When he gets hold of the dossier the Authority has compiled on him, however, he sees that he's been labelled "not too bright," which he claims is both unfair and truenote if not stupid, why a revolutionary?.

-Casual Interplanetary Travel: It's relatively easy to travel between Earth and the Moon, although tourism is still not that common due to the expense.
+Casual Interplanetary Travel: It's relatively easy to travel between Earth and the Moon, although tourism is still not that common due to the expense and lack of interest.
 As well, there is no Artificial Gravity, so earthworms can't stay too long without permanent changes to their bodies.

 China Takes Over the World: Said nation is much bigger in the book than it is today, including half of Australia and a good chunk of Russia.
 The FN exist to keep the peace after the Wet Firecracker War between Russia and the US.

 Collapsed Mid Speech: Professor de la Paz, during his victory speech at the end of the novel.
 His last words, "We are free," make it seem as if he had only been staying alive to see the revolution through.

-Colony Drop: The Loonies declare their independence from Earth by throwing rocks at it.
+Colony Drop: The Loonies retaliate against Earth's attempt at re-conquest by throwing rocks at the Earth.
 Very large rocks.
 From a railgun.